 Pass out paper and have the children make a leaf print using crayons.
 Have them fold a piece of white paper in half.
 Place leaf, vein side up, in between.
 Using the broad side of the crayon, rub it over the enclosed leaf and an impression of the leaf and its vein pattern will appear.

 Set out the Three Leaf Venation Types diagram depicting the three types of leaf venation – palmate, parallel, and pinnate.
 Ask children to place their leaf prints in line next to the matching venation type to create a bar graph, noting which type is most and least common among the leaves collected.

-Materials: Assortment of leaves, paper, crayons, Three Leaf Venation Types diagram.
+Materials: assortment of leaves from Introduction: Leaf Grab Bag, paper, peeled crayons, Three Leaf Venation Types diagram.

 Objective: To accurately identify and describe key physical characteristics of leaves.

 Working in groups of three or four, have the children sit in a circle with leaves from the Introduction: Leaf Grab Bag activity spread out in the center.
 Explain that, one at a time, each child will choose one leaf to describe to the other children, without pointing it out, to see if the others can guess which one it is.
 The child describing the leaf should focus on one feature at a time.
 For example, “I spy with my little eye a leaf that has smooth edges.”
 After each feature is described, the children guessing then remove all the leaves that don’t match that description.
 This is a good strategy to help narrow down the leaf choices.
 Continue until the children correctly identify the “eye spy” leaf.
 Return all the leaves to the center of the circle and play again with a new child choosing and describing a secret leaf.

 Materials: leaves from Introduction: Leaf Grab Bag activity.

 PUPPET SHOW “Leaf It to Leaves”

 Objective: To learn about variety in leaves and their common function.